-- (1) PPL's foreign currency hedge status based on the midpoint of our 2020 ongoing earnings forecast range of \$2.40 \$2.60. - (2) Hedge rates reflect a combination of average-rate forwards and options.
+- (1) Foreign currency hedge status based on the midpoint of PPL's 2020 ongoing earnings forecast range of \$2.40 \$2.50 per share. - 2) Hedge rates reflect a combination of average-rate forwards and options.
 Average hedge rates based on the average forward rate and the average floor on the options.